CogappLabs/StoriiiesViewer/README.md

 ## Customisation

-To customize of appearance of StoriiiesViewer you have a few options:
+To customise of appearance of StoriiiesViewer you have a few options:

 1. If you'd prefer to bring all your own styles, StoriiiesViewer can be styled from scratch without needing to include the default stylesheet
 2. To 'theme' StoriiiesViewer, you may find the custom properties provided by the default stylesheet to be sufficient